3052/dash/internal/dash/readme.md

    6. from SegmentTemplate to AdaptationSet
    7. from SegmentTemplate to Representation
    8. from SegmentURL to SegmentList

-11. do not skip tests
-12. resolve BaseURL using
+9. resolve BaseURL using
    1. MPD URL
    2. all parent BaseURL
-13. resolve Initialization@sourceURL using
+10. resolve Initialization@sourceURL using
    1. MPD URL
    2. all parent BaseURL
-14. resolve SegmentTemplate@initialization using
+11. resolve SegmentTemplate@initialization using
    1. MPD URL
    2. all parent BaseURL
-15. resolve SegmentTemplate@media using
+12. resolve SegmentTemplate@media using
    1. MPD URL
    2. all parent BaseURL
-16. resolve SegmentURL@media using
+13. resolve SegmentURL@media using
    1. MPD URL
    2. all parent BaseURL
-17. resolve function should return `*url.URL`
+14. resolve function should return `*url.URL`
-18. add method to get all Representation, group by id
+15. add method to get all Representation, group by id
-19. add method to get codecs
+16. add method to get codecs
-20. add method to get height
+17. add method to get height
-21. add method to get width
+18. add method to get width
-22. add method to get mimeType
+19. add method to get mimeType
-23. AdaptationSet.Role is single element not slice
+20. AdaptationSet.Role is single element not slice
-24. add Representation.String method. each value on its own line
+21. add Representation.String method. each value on its own line
    - AdaptationSet@lang
    - Period@id
    - Representation.GetCodecs